 - StartSomeGood - crowdfunding platform exclusively for social change initiatives.

-Many business have a social component to building community in their mission, and conversely, many nonprofits have a business component to help generate income for operating costs.
+Many businesses have a social component to building community in their mission, and conversely, many nonprofits have a business component to help generate income for operating costs.
 No matter which perspective you're coming from, there are great funding opportunities out there.
 Be sure to check the NGO list as many of the NGOs have a social enterprise component to their financing.

 - CharityVillage - links to online databases and directories of funding agencies and foundations.